Fun Ideas for Your Elementary Music Lesson Plans April 2023

 Over in the Meadow, illustrated by David A. Carter, is another beloved sing-along book.
 Verse 10 features beavers, making it a perfect activity for International Beaver Day on April 7.
 If you can’t find the book online or don’t have a physical copy, you could print out or display pictures of each animal to use as props instead.

 Springtime is a good time to make Recycled Rhythm Instruments.
-And, this spring-themed play-along by Elementary GrooveTracks is a perfect way to integrate your new instruments or “found sounds”.
+And, this spring-themed play-along is a perfect way to integrate your new instruments or “found sounds”.
+Thank you Elementary GrooveTracks.
 Enjoy!

 *In each verse substitute a different activity – jump, clap, snap, read, walk, etc. I always like to end with “I’m gonna SING all day.”